All Episodes

 But that's not his record in the Senate.

-He's a good rhetoric.
+He's a good rhetorician.

-But when Walker says I ran the state, I took on the unions, I took on the Liberals, and I won.
+But when Walker says, I ran the state, I took on the unions, I took on the liberals, and I won, I think it's going to be a strong argument.

-Now there's no I have no argument with that.
+Now, there's no, I have no argument with that.

 I have made it myself when it comes to Scott Walker.

-So we what what is this?
+So what is this?

 Obama would have been a better president if he had just been in the Senate longer, maybe been a governor.